satyasai69/hello-world/README.md

 # hello-world

-I am a student from SBIT college, and i like to cartoons.
+I am a student from SBIT college,
-I love acting and photography.
+I love coding and photography.